 Understanding ContextLogic's Unusual Options Activity

-Shares of ContextLogic (NASDAQ:WISH) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $11.08.
+On Wednesday, shares of ContextLogic (NASDAQ:WISH) saw unusual options activity.
+After the option alert, the stock price moved down to $9.95.

 - Option Type: SWEEP